ibmdbanalytics/dashdb_analytic_tools/dashdblocal_notebooks/README.md

 In the dashDB local web console you can find a tab for Spark under Monitor->Workloads.
 From there, you can launch the Apache Spark monitoring web UI.
 The Toree Spark kernel used by the Notebook can be monitored with the application name "IBM Spark Kernel".

+To see the output of the Spark kernel, first note its submission ID from the docker logs:
+  `docker logs <notebook-container-name> | grep "Started Spark kernel"` Then download the logs using the dashDB REST API with `curl -k -v -u <user>:<password> https://<host>:8443/dashdb-api/home/spark/log/submission_<ID>/submission.out`

 # Using Spark in notebooks